Compressed-air energy storage

-One ongoing challenge in large-scale design is the management of thermal energy since the compression of air leads to an unwanted temperature increase that not only reduces operational efficiency but can also lead to damage.
+One ongoing challenge in large-scale design is the management of thermal energy, since the compression of air leads to an unwanted temperature increase that not only reduces operational efficiency but can also lead to damage.
 The main difference between various architectures lies in thermal engineering.
-On the other hand, small-scale systems have long been used as propulsion of mine locomotives.
-Contrasted with traditional batteries, systems can store energy for longer periods of time and have less upkeep.
+On the other hand, small-scale systems have long been used for propulsion of mine locomotives.
+Contrasted with traditional batteries, compressed-air systems can store energy for longer periods of time and have less upkeep.

 Types

 Compression of air creates heat; the air is warmer after compression.
 Expansion removes heat.
 If no extra heat is added, the air will be much colder after expansion.
-If the heat generated during compression can be stored and used during expansion, the efficiency of the storage improves considerably.
+If the heat generated during compression can be stored and used during expansion, then the efficiency of the storage improves considerably.
 There are several ways in which a CAES system can deal with heat.
 Air storage can be adiabatic, diabatic, isothermal, or near-isothermal.

 Adiabatic

-Adiabatic storage continues to store the energy produced by compression and returns it to the air as it is expanded to generate power.
+Adiabatic storage continues to store the heat energy produced by compression and returns it to the air as it is expanded to generate power.
 This is a subject of an ongoing study, with no utility-scale plants as of 2015.
 The theoretical efficiency of adiabatic storage approaches 100% with perfect insulation, but in practice, round trip efficiency is expected to be 70%.
 Heat can be stored in a solid such as concrete or stone, or in a fluid such as hot oil (up to 300 °C) or molten salt solutions (600 °C).
 Storing the heat in hot water may yield an efficiency around 65%.